joelaolowu/SimplifyIAM-portfolio/README.md

 #MY JOB:::

-To design and build their identity infrastructure MVP from scratch over five weeks and report to CISO.
+To design and build their identity infrastructure Minimum Viable Product from scratch over five weeks and report to CISO.